t-kramer/beat/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the official repository for BEAT, a tool supporting the design and execution of thermo-physiological experiments in the built environment.
+This is the repository for BEAT, a tool supporting the design and execution of thermo-physiological experiments in the built environment.
 We are currently developing the tool and are aiming to deploy a beta version soon.
+Feel free to test the tool locally by using the instructions below.

 We found that the lack of standardization across thermo-physiological experiments in buidlings represents a barrier for advancing knowledge in the field.
 We hope that by gathering and interactively visualizing metadata on thermo-physiological experiments, we can support the development of more consistent and fruitful research in the field.
+The current dataset includes studies conducted between 2022 and 2024.
+We are actively working on extending the underlying database to include older studies.

 ![](assets/img/beat-beta.gif)